 For each asset enter an asset description and its estimated fair market value at the date of purchase.

 A maximum of up to 12 assets can be entered.
 If there are less than 12 assets in the lump sum purchase then leave the description blank and enter zero for the fair market value amount.

 The lump sum purchase calculator calculates the total fair market value for the purchase and an allocation % for each asset based on its relative fair market value.

 Using the allocation percentage the calculator allocates the lump sum purchase amount between the group of assets.

 The lump sum purchase worksheet is available for download in Excel format by following the link below.

 The lump sum purchase calculator is one of many financial calculators used in bookkeeping and accounting, discover another at the links below.

-- Sum of Years Depreciation Calculator
+- Degree of Operating Leverage Calculator

 Users use this lump sum purchase template at their own risk.
 We make no warranty or representation as to its accuracy and we are covered by the terms of our legal disclaimer, which you are deemed to have read.
 This is an example of a basket purchase allocation calculator that you might use.
 It is a purely illustrative of a relative fair market value calculator.
 This is not intended to reflect general standards or targets for any particular company or sector.
 If you do spot a mistake in the lump sum purchase excel worksheet, please let us know and we will try to fix it.